-• Evidence of neglect is built up over a period of time and can cover different aspects of parenting.
-Indicators and medical care

-• Failure by parents or carers to meet the basic essential needs e.g. adequate food, clothes, warmth, hygiene
+- Evidence of neglect is built up over a period of time and can cover different aspects of parenting.
+Indicators include: - Failure by parents or carers to meet the basic essential needs e.g. adequate food, clothes, warmth, hygiene and medical care - A child seen to be listless, apathetic and irresponsive with no apparent medical cause

-- A child seen to be listless, apathetic and irresponsive with no apparent medical cause lxxvi.
-Failure of child to grow within normal expected pattern, with accompanying weight loss - Child thrives away from home environment - Child frequently absent from school - Child left with adults who are intoxicated or violent lxxx.
+Ixxvi.
+Failure of child to grow within normal expected pattern, with accompanying weight loss

+- Child thrives away from home environment

+- Child frequently absent from school

+- Child left with adults who are intoxicated or violent

+Ixxx.
 Child abandoned or left alone for excessive periods